 We have hundreds of urges in the course of a day.
 Often, we act on them because we are unaware that the urge is controlling our behavior, not conscious choice.
 For example, I developed the habit of getting a snack later in the evening.
 I tend to eat dinner early so by 8 or 9 pm.
 I am often ready for a snack.
 I don't like to go to bed feeling the slightest bit hungry.
 Well, I am also trying to lose the winter weight I picked up.
 Which will win?
 The urge to snack or the desire to lose the weight?
 It's a daily struggle and it all goes back to our commitment to our decision to change.

 We cannot prevent urges from happening, but we can change our actions and how we respond to them and that takes being mindful and present.
 We can choose a response the is in line with our values.
 So in this example, I can choose to have a cup of hot tea instead of a piece of chocolate.
 Tea does not break my fast or spike my blood sugar.
 It's about noticing the urge and then making a conscious choice to do something different.
-As I write this, I have to tell you the bag of tortilla chips has been winning the battle for several weeks now for some reason.
-I have a clue as to why and have resolved to not buy any more bags of chips when I get home from vacation.
+This is called Habit Reversal Training, teaching ourselves new positive habits.

 When we continue to act on our urges, we eventually develop a habit and we all know how hard it is to break a habit.
 The key is to be aware of our unhealthy habits and behaviors and nip them in the bud.
 The more we pay attention - stay present- the more in control we are of our thoughts and behaviors, the more we are able to make conscious choices and move forward in improving our lives.